dario-digregorio/flutter_github_actions/README.md

     - Appfile
     - Fastfile
 ```
-> Note: In this guide I will use the basic fastlane commands.
+> Note: In this guide I will use the basic Fastlane commands.
 It is highly recommended to use Fastlane with `bundle`.
-Read more about it in the Fastlane documentation
+Read more about it in this Fastlane documentation.
 >
 ---

-## Setting Up The Fastfiles and Environment
+## Setting up the Fastfiles and environment
 Now we will setup the Fastfiles for both iOS and Android.
 We will define lanes for deploying the app to the AppStore and PlayStore.

-### Android
+## Android

-1. Open `android/Gemfile` and add the flutter version plugin which we will need to extract the version from the pubspec.yaml file:
+1. Open `android/Gemfile` and add the flutter version plugin we need to extract the version from the pubspec.yaml file:

     ```ruby
     # ...